mengchaoheng/GeomInertiaEstimator/README.md

 ## Remark
 If you intend to change the mathematical model of the estimator, please use the Unscented Kalman Filter (UKF) instead of the Extended Kalman Filter (EKF), as we have not yet provided the Matlab functions used to calculate the linearized state transition model.

+The Z Axis of frame is set to Up Axis.(ENU instead of NED)!!!